George Zimmerman sues Warren, Buttigieg for $265 million

 Warren and Buttigieg "intentionally desired to 'get' Plaintiff Zimmerman and 'muckrake' him," the suit states.

-The lawsuit included the tweets, which Warren (a Massachusetts senator) and Buttigieg (the former mayor of South Bend, Indiana) posted to mark what would have been Martin’s 25th birthday.
+The lawsuit included the tweets, which Warren, D-Mass., and Buttigieg, the former mayor of South Bend, Indiana, posted to mark what would have been Martin's 25th birthday.

-There was no immediate responses to requests for comment from the Warren and Buttigieg campaigns.
-The lawsuit landed as both candidates were preparing for a debate in Las Vegas, Nevada.
+The Warren and the Buttigieg campaigns did not immediately respond to requests for comment.
+The lawsuit landed as both candidates were preparing for a debate in Las Vegas.

-Zimmerman’s lawsuit was filed by his lawyer, conservative nonprofit Judicial Watch founder Larry Klayman.
+Zimmerman's lawsuit was filed by his attorney, Larry Klayman, founder of the conservative nonprofit Judicial Watch.

-In December, Klayman filed another lawsuit on behalf of Zimmerman, this one a $100 million lawsuit against the dead teenager’s family and others who were involved in the hard-fought case that divided the nation.
+In December, Klayman filed another lawsuit on behalf of Zimmerman, this one a $100 million action against the dead teenager's family and others who were involved in the hard-fought case, which divided the nation.

-In that suit, Klayman claimed the lawyer for Martin’s parents, Benjamin Crump, defamed Zimmerman in his book, “Open Season: Legalized Genocide of Colored People.”
+In that suit, Klayman claimed that the attorney for Martin's parents, Benjamin Crump, defamed Zimmerman in his book, "Open Season: Legalized Genocide of Colored People."

-Zimmerman, who regularly patrolled the development, encountered the unarmed black teenager as he was returning from a 7-Eleven where he had purchased a package of Skittles and an Arizona Watermelon Fruit Juice cocktail.
+Zimmerman, who regularly patrolled the development, encountered the unarmed black teenager as he was returning from a 7-Eleven where he had bought a package of Skittles and an Arizona Watermelon Fruit Juice cocktail.

-There is no dispute that Zimmerman fatally shot Martin.
-But state prosecutors contended that Zimmerman racially profiled the hoodie-clad Martin and continued to tail the teenager even after a police dispatcher told him that was not necessary.
+There is no dispute that Zimmerman fatally shot the teen.
+But state prosecutors contended that Zimmerman racially profiled the hoodie-clad youth and continued to tail him even after a police dispatcher told him that was not necessary.

 Zimmerman's lawyers claimed he shot the teenager in self-defense after Martin jumped him and beat him up.
 His acquittal sparked protests nationwide.
 The Justice Department decided not to bring a civil rights case against Zimmerman.